 From ONL4003 to ON4CAS

 Before I got my license back in 1994, I enjoyed more than a decade of SWLing (Short Wave Listening).
 I soon found out that monitoring the amateur radio bands was much more exciting than listening to the propaganda international broadcasting were transmitting.
 The Belgian IARU society UBA attributed me the SWL sign ONL4003.
 I did all those things many licensed amateurs did: collecting confirmation (QSL) cards, chasing DX (long distance) stations, taking part in contests and achieving operational awards.
-Over 30,000 QSL cards confirming my reception reports were packet together in shoe boxes.
+Over 30,000 QSL cards confirming my reception reports were packed together in shoe boxes.

 Having never studied electronics at school, I was convinced the licensing exam would be an insurmountable burden.
 For more than a decade, I didn’t give it much thought as I had a great time as ONL4003.

 It must have been springtime 1994 when I coincidentally got myself a copy of the “Now You’re Talking” textbook of the American Radio Relay League ARRL.
 Even for someone who hardly knew Ohm’s Law, the theory seemed rather elementary.
 The manual explained foreigners were entitled to obtain an American transmitting license.
 It didn’t take long before I attended an exam session at the American Airforce Base in Bitburg, Germany.
 Soon after, I received my Technician License with a Certificate of Succesful Completion of Examination (CSCE) for the written part of the General test.
 A perfect incentive to practice and perfect my copying of morse code!
 I was granted the callsign N1TOI.